dmbarbour/wikilon/docs/CommandLine.md

 # Command Language for Awelon (claw)

-Awelon project and Wikilon would benefit from effective command line interfaces, e.g. as a REPL and shell.
+Awelon project and Wikilon will benefit from effective command line interfaces, e.g. for [modeling a REPL and shell](ApplicationModel.md).
 In context of Wikilon, providing console-like services through HTML forms or JavaScript should not be difficult.
 The underlying [Awelon Object (AO)](AboutAO.md) bytecode is unsuitable for this application in its raw form.

 Desirable features for a command line interface: